praddevops/Linux-python-scripts/README.md

-# Linux-scripts
+# Linux-python-scripts

-collection of linux scripts for quick reference
+Simple and fun scripts in shell/bash, python scripts